How to analyze landing pages: the four signals beyond bounce rate

 4. Read the four numbers in the KPI bar.
 Visitors, engagement, conversion rate, and (if relevant) average duration.
 These four together tell you whether this page from this source is doing its job.

 5. Clear the source filter and click the next biggest source for the same page.
 Compare the four numbers.
-If they are wildly different, you have a traffic-mix problem, not a page problem.
+If they're wildly different, you've got a traffic-mix problem, not a page problem.

 That whole loop is four clicks.
-Once it is muscle memory, the slow part is reading the data, not collecting it.
+Once it's muscle memory, the slow part is reading the data, not collecting it.
 And the slow part is where the value lives.

 For a high-engagement page the routine is identical, but the question turns around.
 It stops being "what is broken here?" and becomes "where do I find more traffic like this?".
 The Sources panel stops being a list of suspects and becomes a list of channels worth feeding.